mcbride03/Animal-Abduction-Frenzy/README.md

-Class assignment for CMPM 120 where we explore 1D of movement
+Class assignment for CMPM 120 where we create Gallery Shooter arcade game.